Outstanding Faculty Awards

 Since 1987, these awards have recognized faculty at Virginia’s institutions of higher learning who exemplify the highest standards of teaching, scholarship and service.

 Recipients come from campuses large and small throughout the Commonwealth and from two- and four-year institutions, private and public.
-Their fields of expertise range from physics to communications.
+Their fields of expertise range from biology to public policy.
 They have in common, however, the qualities honored by Virginia's Outstanding Faculty Awards: the highest level of scholarship, teaching, mentoring, public service and research.

 The 2020 Outstanding Faculty Awards ceremony will take place during a March luncheon at The Jefferson Hotel in Richmond.